3fs/k8s-workshop/04_custom_helm/README.md

 - Charts can be stored on disk, or fetched from remote chart repositories (same as Debian or RedHat packages)

+## Prerequisites

+Execute all the tasks in the preprepared container.
+Instructions can be found [here](../02_kubernetes/README.md#access-to-your-namespace-in-workshop-k8s-cluster)

 ## Tasks

 1. [Create simple helm chart](./01_create_helm_chart.md)